OpenMDAO/OpenMDAO-Framework/docs/dev-guide/issues.rst

 If you don't already have a personal fork of the OpenMDAO-Framework repository, you should make one.
-Getting a personal fork of the repository lets you have your own branches, which you can use to write code to address issues.
+Getting a personal fork of the repository lets you have your own branches, which you can use for writing code to address issues.

 Start off by making a new branch for each issue you want to work.
-Git provides very light weight branches, and it's very easy to switch between them, so make as many as you like!
+Git provides very lightweight branches, and it's very easy to switch between them, so make as many as you like!
 Once you have the branch and write a little code, you will want to commit it.
 In your commit message you should reference the number of the issue you're working on.
-To do that just put "GH-???" into your commit message, where the "???" is replaced by the issue number.
+To do that just put ``GH-???`` into your commit message, where the ``???`` is replaced by the issue number.
 When you do this, information about your branch will automatically show up on the GitHub issues page.
-So anyone who visits that page will now see that you're working on it and have some related code.
+Now anyone who visits that page will see that you're working on it and have some related code.

-If you have any information you want to add to the issue, you can always go back to GitHub and view the issue.
-On that page there is a place for you to put additional comments.
-Comments show up underneath the original ticket info.
-So scrolling down the page gives you a time history of information on the issue.
+If you want to add information to the issue, you can always go back to GitHub and view the issue.
+On the page for a specific issue there's a place to add comments.
+Comments show up underneath the original ticket information, so scrolling down the page gives you a time history of information on the issue.
 Multiple people may comment on this issue as well, so a conversation might develop around the issue.
-These kinds of conversations are great.
-They might deal with specific implementation details, or just trying to hash out what the real problem is.
-This is one of the ways that GitHub encourages "social coding", and we hope you will make use of it!
+These kinds of conversations can be very helpful.
+They might deal with specific implementation details, or they might be trying to hash out what the problem really is.
+Adding comments is one of the ways that GitHub encourages "social coding," and we hope you will make use of it!

 .. figure:: existing_issue.png
        :align: center